NihanthCW/Misc_Tools/README.md

 - Closing the tunnel after starting a render also doesnot kill the job
 - Logging out of cheyenne also doesnot kill the job

+- Squeezing performance out of blender on supers
+1. Enable GPU rendering in user preferences and in the render panel
+2. Adjust the tile size.
+The default tile size might not be the fastest option.

 - To run a render from command line:
 1. Set up the project through an interactive session
 2. Set an alias (have to do it only once); Ex: alias blender="<BLENDER_INSTALL_FOLDER>/blender"